-- 1. The party requesting mediation shall request mediation upon the written appeal to Step 3, but prior to arbitration. - 2.
-Grievances shall not proceed to mediation except by the mutual agreement of both parties. - 3.
+- a.
+The party requesting mediation shall request mediation upon the written appeal to Step 3, but prior to arbitration. - b.
+Grievances shall not proceed to mediation except by the mutual agreement of the location and the union.

+- c.
 The grievance shall be held in abeyance, tolling all time lines until the conclusion of the mediation process.
-At least fourteen (14) calendar days prior to taking the grievance out of abeyance, a written notice shall be provided to the other party by the Union or the Office of the President, Office of Labor Relations. - 4.
-All costs of mediation shall be borne equally by both parties, provided that pursuant to Article 9.F.1 above, the grievant(s), witness(es), if any, and AFSCME-designated employee representative(s) eligible to attend such meeting pursuant to this Article and Article 1 shall be in without-loss-of straight-time-pay status during the mediation. - 5.
+At least fourteen (14) calendar days prior to taking the grievance out of abeyance, a written notice shall be provided to the other party by the Union or the Office of the President, Office of Labor Relations. - d.
+All costs of mediation shall be borne equally by both parties, provided that pursuant to Article 10.
+G.1 above, the grievant(s), witness(es), if any, and AFSCME-designated employee representative(s) eligible to attend such meeting pursuant to this Article and Article 1 shall be in without-loss-of straight-time-pay status during the mediation. - e.
 The recommendations of a mediator, if any, shall be advisory only and shall not be binding upon the parties.
-Neither party shall attempt to enter into evidence at a subsequent arbitration hearing any recommendation(s) of the mediator.
+Neither party shall attempt to enter into evidence at a subsequent arbitration hearing any recommendation(s) of the mediator. - f.
+Any mediated settlement shall not be precedent setting.